salmg/MagSpoofPI/README.md

 DC17 --> n/a  -->  VCC<br>
 GND20 -> n/a  -->  GND<br>
  15  -->  1k  -->  PB5<br>
-Any other pin to enable/disable MagSpoof after be compiled That pin has to be True before "make install" GPIO.setup(pin, 1)
+Any other pin to enable/disable MagSpoof after be compiled<br>
+That pin has to be True before "make install" GPIO.setup(pin, 1)<br>

 make install